2024-25 Student Activity Handbook

 Pre-Season eligibility is separate from in-season eligibility.
 Whitehall Schools will utilize MHSA Eligibility policies to determine if a student is eligible academically at the start of a particular activity season.
 It reads as follows:

-To be eligible to participate in an Association Contest, a student shall meet all of the following criteria: A student must be enrolled in twenty hours per week and in regular attendance in ten hours per week at the school where the student participates.
-Regular attendance is defined as actual physical presence in the building (bricks and mortar).
-Exception: students who are enrolled and participating in a transformational learning program in their school that meets a district’s proficiency-based learning requirements pursuant to the adopted policies of the local school board is exempt from the ten hours per week bricks and mortar requirement.
-Exception: Non-public or home school students who meet the requirements of 20-5-109 can participate in MHSA member school extra-curricular activities with the following stipulations:
+- Regular attendance is defined as actual physical presence in the building (bricks and mortar). o Exception: students who are enrolled and participating in a transformational learning program in their school that meets a district’s proficiency-based learning requirements pursuant to the adopted policies of the local school board is exempt from the ten hours per week bricks and mortar requirement.

-1) The same standards for participation must be met as those required of full-time students enrolled in the school (besides enrollment).
+- 1) The same standards for participation must be met as those required of full-time students enrolled in the school (besides enrollment)

-2) The same rules of the MHSA apply including age, semesters and academics (see #3).
+- 2) The same rules of the MHSA apply including age, semesters and academics (see #3).

-3) The academic eligibility for extracurricular participation for a student attending a nonpublic school must be attested by the head administrator of the nonpublic school.
+- 3) The academic eligibility for extracurricular participation for a student attending a nonpublic school must be attested by the head administrator of the nonpublic school.
 The academic eligibility for extracurricular participation for students attending a home school must be attested in writing by the educator providing the student instruction with verification by the MHSA school principal.
-Academic eligibility includes provisions 2.2, 2.3 and 2.4.
-4) The student may only participate in the school in the student’s attendance area and cannot transfer.

 Residence and Age Eligibility Requirements